ghostfli/ghostfli/README.md

-- Hi my name is Geoffrey Brendel,
+- Hi my name is Geoffrey,
-- I have a great interest in Software Development/Engineering, Machine Learning, and Computer Network Systems.
+- I am a entry level Software Developer.
 - I graduated from the University of Oregon with a B.S. in Computer Science.
-- Actively seeking a Software Engineer role to leverage programming skills.
+- I enjoy playing basketball, lifting weights, playing video games, learning about a variety of different subjects.